 5. Pangong TSO – Ladakh

 Pangong Lake is an endorheic lake (the water of the Lake does not outflow to oceans or rivers) It extends from India to China.
 The Lake freezes entirely in the winters.
 So the ideal time to visit the Lake is May to September.
 The banks of this Lake are popular camping spots.
-What makes this Lake different from other lakes is that as the sun changes its position in the day; you would be able to see different colors of Lake
+What makes this Lake different from other lakes is that as the sun changes its position during the day; you would be able to see different colors of the Lake.

 Area – 700 square km